Janak-Nirmal/InternetReachable/README.md

 ##License

-LocationHelper is under the MIT Licence:
+InternetReachable is under the MIT Licence:

 Copyright (c) 2013 Jennis